-- " The cost of new high-tech interventions might be prohibitive to smallholder farmers. - push back. - Conservation regulations or market stipulations may create tough economic trade-offs for some >> farmers; their compliance might in fact reduce their economic gain through production activities.
+- " The cost of new high-tech interventions might be prohibitive to smallholder farmers. - " Conventional pesticide and fertilizer producers and industries might be negatively affected and might push back. - " Conservation regulations or market stipulations may create tough economic trade-offs for some farmers; their compliance might in fact reduce their economic gain through production activities.

-- $\label{eq:bound} \textbf{ b} \textbf{ eDNA:} A comprehensive analysis of environmental samples from the land or ocean via DNA sequencement of the land or ocean via DN$ ing and metabarcoding to determine the various organisms within a sample. - Bioherbicides: Pesticides adapted from natural substances such as fungal strains already present in >> the environment that serve as precision weed and pest management tools that replace mass-spraying of chemicals, which are harmful for land biodiversity and increase the risks of run-off in surface and groundwaters creating 'dead zones' in waterways.
+- " eDNA: A comprehensive analysis of environmental samples from the land or ocean via DNA sequencing and metabarcoding to determine the various organisms within a sample. - Bioherbicides: Pesticides adapted from natural substances such as fungal strains already present in the environment that serve as precision weed and pest management tools that replace mass-spraying of chemicals, which are harmful for land biodiversity and increase the risks of run-off in surface and groundwaters creating 'dead zones' in waterways.